-In the midst of the NFT craze around especially art and collectibles.
-I recently discovered various projects that use NFTs for completely different purposes.
+In the midst of the NFT craze around especially art and collectibles, I recently discovered various projects that use NFTs for entirely different purposes.
 Recently, Circuits of Value was put on my radar by their community.

-Important to note is that the vault currently supports Bitcoin, Ether, ERC-20 tokens, xDAI, BSC (BEP-20), Fantom, Polygon and other MRC-20 tokens.
+Important to note is that the vault currently supports Bitcoin, Ether, ERC-20 tokens, xDAI, BSC (BEP-20), Fantom, Polygon, and other ERC-20 tokens.
 The team aims to be supporting other chains in the future.

 I initially wondered, what would be the main reason for someone to use this?
 And, what gas fees would be involved to create such a vault?
-As, an idea can be great but if no one uses it there’s no product-market fit.
+An idea can be great, but there’s no product-market fit if no one uses it.

 The Emblem Vault is powered by Circuits of Value.
-This means it’s powered by the COVAL token, and currently it costs 300 COVAL ($6) + gas fees to create an EV token.
-This is expected to reduce in the future, as well as leveraging Polygon will ultimately enable users to reduce TX costs and transaction speed for EVs.
+This means the COVAL token powers it, and currently, it costs 300 COVAL ($6) + gas fees to create an EV token.
+This is expected to reduce in the future, and leveraging Polygon will ultimately enable users to reduce TX costs and transaction speed for EVs.

-Now, what would this look like if Bob would create an EV to migrate his portfolio over (example)?
+Now, what would this look like if Bob created an EV to migrate his portfolio over (example)?